Fighting game: Counterplay

-Grappling and takedowns

-In addition to blows such as punches and kicks, players can utilize throwing or grappling to circumvent blocks.
-Most fighting games give the player the ability to execute a grapple move by pressing two or more buttons together, or simply by pressing punch or kick while being directly adjacent to the opponent.
+In addition to blows, players can utilize throwing or grappling to circumvent blocks.
+Most fighting games allow a grapple move by pressing two or more buttons together, or simply by pressing punch or kick while being directly adjacent to the opponent.
 Other fighting games, like Dead or Alive, have a unique button for throws and takedowns.

-Projectiles

-Used primarily in 2D fighting games, projectiles are objects that a fighter can launch at another fighter to attack from a distance.
-While they can be used to simply inflict damage, projectiles are also often used to maneuver opponents into disadvantageous positions.
-The most notable projectile is Ryu and Ken's Hadouken from Street Fighter.
+Projectiles are primarily in 2D fighting games, like the Hadouken in Street Fighter.
+Projectiles can simply inflict damage, or can maneuver opponents into disadvantageous positions.

 Emergent gameplay elements

 Turtling and zoning

-In the world of fighting games, especially those of the 2D variety, zoning refers to defensive play that focuses on using relatively risk-free attacks to keep the opposing player away.
-The desired outcome of zoning is to force an opponent to take significant risks to approach the zoning player's character, or to stall out the in-game timer, which causes the player with more health (typically the one doing the zoning) to win.
+Especially in 2D, zoning is defensive play that focuses on using relatively risk-free attacks to keep the opposing player away.
+The object is to force an opponent to take significant risks to approach the zoning player's character, or to stall out the in-game timer, which causes the player with more health (typically the one doing the zoning) to win.
 The effectiveness of the latter strategy varies from game to game, based on the effectiveness of zoning tools as well as the length of the in-game timer and the rewards characters can receive for successfully landing a hit when countering zoning.